 year round.
 The recently upgraded main street is complete with stunning street art murals, comfortable seating and spacious footpaths.
 Whitianga offers a sophisticated selection of shops include Tango’s Shoes, Agnes & Annabel and Stilo Collective, as well as beach-goer’s surf and streetwear favourites; Harry & Her and Blackjack Surf.
 Spend the night in luxury at Sovereign Pier On The Waterways, with stunning views and landscaped grounds.
 Be pampered at The Lost Spring and dine on fresh local cuisine in their licenced restaurant to complete an indulgent winter evening in the lap of luxury and comfort.

-Head south for the second part of your Coromandel winter getaway, turning off at Whenuakite to explore Hot Water Beach; home to Moko Artspace and its iconic sculpture garden.
+Head south for the second part of your Coromandel winter getaway, turning off at Whenuakite to explore Hot Water Beach.
 Don’t go past Hot Waves Cafe, or the most diverse crowd of people you will ever encounter, digging holes in the sand at low tide.
 The Hungri Hunter Gourmet Food Cottage in Hahei is worth a visit for authentic woodfired pizzas, and a short drive to Ferry Landing Store for a Kowhai Creamery icecream and an uninterrupted beach walk will bestow on you the best of Mercury Bay on a winter’s day.

 Tairua offers a beguiling selection of speciality shops, including the fascinating Heaven and Earth Crystal gallery, The Shop for chic gifts and homewares, and The Little Gallery for fine art, jewellery and sculpture.
 Tucked away on the edge of Mt Pauanui, Grand Mercure Puka Park is the ideal location for a secluded winter getaway, with its lodge-like feel and private villa style accommodation amidst the treetops.
 In the Paunui Village Centre, Outback Surf, Hello Friday and Armoire offer timeless and contemporary fashion and decor.